Calculated Field Example Formulas

-You can use these example formulas for custom fields, otherwise known as Derived Columns, as inspiration when creating your own custom fields.
+You can use these example formulas for calculated fields, otherwise known as Derived Columns, as inspiration when creating your own calculated fields.
 The specific attributes in each example may or may not exist in your data and environment.

 Each example contains: